Kingdom of Hungary (1301–1526): The Angevins' monarchy (1323–1382)

 Charles I introduced a centralized power structure in the 1320s.
 Stating that "his words has the force of law", he never again convoked the Diet.
 Even his most faithful partisans depended on revenues from their temporary honours, because the king rarely made land grants.
 This practice ensured the loyalty of the Drugeths, Lackfis, Szécsényis and other families who emerged in his reign.

 The king even afforded to grant privileges which contradicted customary law.
 For instance, he occasionally authorized daughters of noblemen to inherit their fathers' estates, although local customs required that a deceased nobleman's inherited lands were to be transferred to his agnates in lack of a son.
 Nevertheless, Roman law never replaced customary which gave rise to the appearance of lay officials who possessed "a good command of Latin and a fair knowledge of common law" (Pál Engel).

 Charles I reformed the system of royal revenues and monopolies.
 For instance, he imposed the "thirtieth" (a tax on goods transferred through the kingdom's frontiers), and authorized landholders to retain one third of the income from mines opened in their estates.
 The new mines produced around 2250 kg of gold and 9000 kg of silver annually, which made up more than 30 percent of the world's production up until the Spanish conquest of the Americas in the 1490s.
 However, most profits from the mines were transferred to Italian and South German merchants, because the value of imported fine textiles and other goods always exceeded the price of cattle and wine exported from the kingdom.

 Charles I also ordered the minting of stable golden coins modelled on the florin of Florence.
 His ban on trading with uncoined gold produced shortage in the European market which lasted until his death in 1342.
+Following this, in 1343, the Romanian-led Voivodeship of Maramureș was established, which would exist until 1402.
 Thereafter his widow, Elisabeth of Poland transported enormous quantities of gold to Italy in order to promote the claim of their younger son, Andrew to the Kingdom of Naples.
 Andrew who was Queen Joanna I of Naples's consort was assassinated in 1345.
 His brother, Louis I of Hungary accused the queen of his murder and led two campaigns against her in 1347 and 1350.
 Although he twice conquered her kingdom, she regained it on both occasions.

 The first campaign against Naples was abandoned because of the arrival of the "Black Death".
 In Hungary, fewer locals fell victim to the epidemic than in Western Europe, because the kingdom was still an underpopulated territory with well nourished inhabitants.
 Indeed, colonization also continued in the 14th century.
 The new settlers mainly came from Moravia, Poland and other neighboring countries.
 They were customarily exempted of taxation for 16 years, which is reflected by the lehota ("lightening") placenames in present-day Slovakia.